What is authentic power?

 Students design a personal leadership covenant.

-Students create their own definition of Christian leadership using a digital/ multimodal format such as Glogster that they will then share and present back to the class.
+Students create their own definition of Christian leadership using a digital/ multimodal format that they will then share and present back to the class.
 The presentation will be a montage of images, quotes, phrases that students source and select to create their own personal reflection on what Christian leadership is in action.
 Title: “Who am I as a Christian leader?”
 Examples of things to include:

 Images of leaders they admire and why (not at a surface level – must include examples of values and qualities discussed previously)